 Beckwith Pass Trail is a 6.5 mile out and back trail located near Somerset, Colorado that offers scenic views and is rated as moderate.
-The trail is primarily used for hiking and is accessible from July until August.
+The trail is primarily used for hiking and is best used from July until August.

 The Beckwith Pass Trail #842 connects the Three Lakes Trails #843 and the Cliff Creek Trail #840, offering a fairly easy day hike either to Beckwith Pass or down to Horse Ranch Park.
 It also offers access to the West Elk Wilderness, as an alternative to the steeper Cliff Creek Trail, averaging only a 2% slope.
 Scenic attractions include good views of East Beckwith and Ruby Range, as well as an abundance of wildflowers during mid-summer.
 Beckwith Pass Trail #842 is easily followed and receives heavy use from horses.
 Several stream crossings exist so dispersed camping is possible along the entire route.
 The trail descends and ascends through aspen stands; then climbs gradually along a hillside, meandering through open parks of wildflowers and scattered stand of aspen and spruce.
 The confluence with the Cliff Creek Trail is in a dense spruce stand at a creek crossing

 Went in late August on a Sunday morning.
 Didn't see too many people, really nice wildflowers were still around.
 A nice trail through aspen trees with mountain views and rolling hills.